 We categorized the pans, keeping the basic principles of healthy cooking, so they have to match the following criteria:

-- allow to cook with as little oil as possible
+- allow cooking with as little oil as possible

 - shouldn’t release any toxic chemicals into the food during food preparation